 Note that the magnets provide a nearly perfect linear damping mechanism due to eddy currents.
+Make sure that you have the correct magnets.

 - 1. First, verify that the resonance period depends on mass in the correct way and that the damping is small.
 You should be able to observe many oscillations.
 Although not mentioned in the instructions, the students should vary the mass.
 Remember to check for bad carts. - 2.
 Mount one of the magnets on the bottom of a cart by placing it over a metal screw.
-Pull the cart back some distance (about 30 to 40 cm), and begin collecting data with motion detector and Logger Pro[®].
+Pull the cart back some distance (about 30 to 40 cm), and begin collecting data with motion detector and Logger Pro®.
 Release the cart and observe the free decay of oscillations of the cart.
-You will need to tape a piece of cardboard or a playing card onto the cart for the motion detector to work properly.